fat-fuzzy/rocks/packages/ui/src/assets/doc/graphics/Sketch.md

 ## Resources

 The `Scene` objects used in these demos are based on the examples provided in the [webgl2fundamentals.org](https://webgl2fundamentals.org/) tutorials.

+The source code of the `Scene` used for this demo can be found here: [(GitHub) /packages/lib/gfx/ sketches/011](https://github.com/fat-fuzzy/rocks/tree/main/packages/lib/src/gfx/sketches/011).

 - [MDN - The Canvas element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas)
 - [MDN - Getting started with WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL)